 We can struggle to get in the mood because we come home harbouring multiple thoughts and worries in our heads.
 To go from worrying about packed lunch tomorrow to suddenly trying to feel sexy is quite a jump.
 Having alone time together can help bridge this gap.
-Reading erotic books, finding time to masturbate and focusing on generally feeling sex (nice outfits, self-care) can all help.
+Reading erotic books, finding time to self-pleasure and focusing on generally feeling sex (nice outfits, self-care) can all help.

 It’s good to remember that sex doesn’t have to mean intercourse.
 To get back in the mood, you may want to spend more time cuddling, kissing and performing other sexual acts such as oral.
 The more energised partner can start by taking the lead.